jameshughes89/cs102/src/site/topic26.rst

 --------

 * In order to append sorted lists together, we need sorted lists
-* However, when given an unsorted collection to sort, there are no sorted lists to start appending
+* However, when given an unsorted collection to sort, there are no sorted lists to start concatenating
 * Fortunately there is a simple way to do this
     * Repeat the following idea until left with lists of size 1 or 0